 - Alignment sensing and control, modelling of mode sensing schemes, possibly using alternative sensors, in particular to improve noise around soft mode.
-Adding additional sensors to simulation tools, matching the models to experimental results. - Noise couplings at low frequencies: modelling of auxiliary optics and thermal distortions to mitigate coupling into longitudinal signals at low frequencies, modelling of beam jitter and beam size fluctuations.
-Including a more detailed mechanical coupling and feedback in optical modelling tools.

-- Noise Budget Software: a simple tool (preferrably matlab or python) to estimate the current noise budget of the LIGO interferometers based on current data and parameters.
+Adding additional sensors to simulation tools, matching the models to experimental results, tools such as Lightsaber [74] are being developed to tackle this. - Noise couplings at low frequencies: modelling of auxiliary optics and thermal distortions to mitigate coupling into longitudinal signals at low frequencies, modelling of beam jitter and beam size fluctuations.
+Including a more detailed mechanical coupling and feedback in optical modelling tools. - Noise Budget Software: a simple tool (preferrably matlab or python) to estimate the current noise budget of the LIGO interferometers based on current data and parameters.
 Software to quickly and easily make measurements of noise budget traces (parent spectrum and non-linear coupling functions). - High-power operation: modelling of parametric instabilities and thermal lensing to improve performance of mitigation systems, such as active wavefront control systems.
 Provide and test convenience functions for beam tracing and mode couplings. - Knowledge transfer and training: providing documentation of modelling result, easy to use parameter files for the LIGO detectors and a forum in a simulation group will be important for recording the knowledge gained from commissioning and operating the first advanced interferometer and to train young scientists, towards the design of upgrades and new detectors.

-3.6.3 The A+ upgrade
+Op-3.6.3 The A+upgrade

-This work falls under section 2.11 of the LSC Program, "A+ Upgrade Project"
+This work falls under section 2.3 of the LSC Program, "A+ Upgrade Project"